saurabh10041998/cf-contest-parser/README.md

 This will parse the problem a of contest 1691 and will put input and output test cases file under `$(pwd)/cf/contest/1691/a`

+## Important Note:
+Update: **26/07/2022**
+Looks like codeforces has removed their regular AES cipher check.
+So original <a href="https://github.com/xalanq/cf-tool">cf tool</a> will work.
+But I am keeping this project in case they decide to add the support back.